IBM/container-service-getting-started-wt/Lab 5/script/script.md

 allow-icmp	 //Allows incoming icmp packets (pings). allow-kubelet-port	//Allows all incoming traffic to port 10250, which is the port that is used by the kubelet.
-This policy allows kubectl logs and kubectl exec to work properly in the Kubernetes cluster. allow-node-port-dnat	//Allows incoming nodeport, load balancer, and ingress service traffic to the pods that those services are exposing. allow-sys-mgmt	//Allows incoming connections for specific Bluemix Infrastructure (SoftLayer) systems that are used to manage the worker nodes. allow-vrrp  	//Allow vrrp packets, which are used to monitor and move virtual IP addresses between worker nodes.
+This policy allows kubectl logs and kubectl exec to work properly in the Kubernetes cluster. allow-node-port-dnat	//Allows incoming nodeport, load balancer, and ingress service traffic to the pods that those services are exposing. allow-sys-mgmt	//Allows incoming connections for specific IBM Cloud Infrastructure (SoftLayer) systems that are used to manage the worker nodes. allow-vrrp  	//Allow vrrp packets, which are used to monitor and move virtual IP addresses between worker nodes.
 ```